Ibnu Hadjar

-Ibnu Hadjar (19 April 1920 – 22 March 1965) was an Indonesian Navy officer and later the leader of Darul Islam in South Kalimantan from 1950-1963.
-He participated in Kalimantan Physical Revolution under 4th Division of the Indonesian Navy.
-After the revolution and following army reorganization, he was rejected from entering the military due to him being illiterate.
-He started an insurgency against the government and later joined Islamic State of Indonesia before surrendering and arrested where he later was given death sentence.
+Ibnu Hadjar (born Haderi; 19 April 1920 – 22 March 1965) was an Indonesian Navy officer and later the leader of Darul Islam in South Kalimantan from 1950-1963.
+He participated in Kalimantan Physical Revolution under the 4th Division of the Indonesian Navy.
+After the revolution, following the army reorganization, he was rejected from joining the military due to his illiteracy.
+He subsequently started an insurgency against the government and later joined the Islamic State of Indonesia.
+After surrendering he was arrested, and sentenced to death.